AlterMannomann/sosl/sosl_tests/README.md

 # SOSL testing
 This folder contains the test scripts for the Simple Oracle Script Loader.
 The content is very basic at the moment.
-Need to develop SOBS (Simple Oracle Batch System) and OTAP (Oracle Test Any Protocol) before improving this section.
+Need to develop SOBS (Simple Oracle Batch System) and OTAP (Oracle Test Automation Protocol) before improving this section.

 - [CMD tests](#cmd-tests)
 - [SQL tests](#sql-tests)